-Other features you might seek out include special dedicated keys for software like Premiere Pro, a multi-functional dial and wireless functionality.
-If you're not sure what to look for, first read our section on How to choose the best keyboards for video editing.
+As well as having a more ergonomic layout, they may include special dedicated keys for video editing software, a multi-functional dial, wireless functionality and other time-saving features.
+(If you're not sure what to look for, see our section on How to choose the best keyboards for video editing.)

-Note that most keyboards on this list will be compatible with at least Windows (opens in new tab) and Mac computers (opens in new tab), while some like the Logitech K780 (number 5 on our list) will also work with Chromebooks (opens in new tab), iOS and Android devices.
-Finally, to complete your setup, also read our guides to the best mouse for video editing and the best headphones for video editing.
+Below, we list the best keyboards for video editing today.
+Most of these are compatible with both Windows (opens in new tab) and Mac computers (opens in new tab), while some like the Logitech K780 (number 6 on our list) will also work with Chromebooks (opens in new tab), iOS and Android devices.
+Finally to complete your kit, check out our guides to the best mouse for video editing and the best headphones for video editing too.

-We'll start with the absolute best keyboard for video editing available today.
+Why fiddle around with keys to make tiny adjustments, when you can do so more easily with a dial?
 The signature feature of Logitech's Craft keyboard is its touch-sensitive multi-function dial in the upper left corner.
-Called the 'Crown', this allows you to make adjustments to settings in Adobe Creative Suite apps like Photoshop, Lightroom classic and Premiere Pro, as well as the Microsoft Office suite.
+Called the 'Crown', lets you make adjustments to settings in Adobe apps like Photoshop, Lightroom Classic and Premiere Pro, as well as the Microsoft Office suite.

 With a simple spin or tap of the dial, you can control functions like zooming, brightness, contrast, tool options, and more.
 When used in conjunction with your mouse, the pairing aims to give an ergonomic and fluid control interface that should soon become second nature.

-The Craft is designed to work seamlessly with PC or Mac, or even both together.
-Logitech's Flow feature allows the Craft and a compatible mouse to work across up to three devices, fluidly transferring from one screen to another, and the system is even capable of seamless file transfer between machines.
+The Craft is designed to work seamlessly with PCs and Macs, or even both together.
+Indeed, Logitech's Flow feature allows the Craft and a compatible mouse to work across up to three devices, fluidly transferring from one screen to another, and is even capable of seamless file transfer between machines.

 What really makes this keyboard special, though, are its RGB backlit keys which use Cherry MX mechanical switches; the gold standard in keyboard switches.
 Mechanical switches are designed to give keyboard keys an especially tactile, precise feel that makes typing much more satisfying than using a more basic membrane keyboard.